ubvu/ub2030/ub2030-bonus-01-desci/ub2030-bonus-01-desci-transcript.md

 And Zuko originally proposed that it is actually impossible to have all of these three desirable properties at the same time.
 He said that you need to choose two out of the three, so you can have two out of three at most.
 But then 10 years later, the famous Aaron Schwartz, he actually wrote a paper that showed that it is theoretically possible to combine these three things to some extent.

-And this D P I D system that we have created is literally a technical implementation of of that solution to zuko, SPRI triangle.
+And this dPID system that we have created is literally a technical implementation of of that solution to zuko, SPRI triangle.
 So it's secure, it's decentralized, but it's also human friendly.

 ## Operations on research objects

-**Philipp Koellinger:** And with these DP IDs, you can now actually have new ways of interacting with these research objects that were previously not possible.
+**Philipp Koellinger:** And with these dPIDs, you can now actually have new ways of interacting with these research objects that were previously not possible.

 So the first one is, of course, that you can resolve to the metadata over the HTTP protocol which means that it is now possible for for crawling services and for software that people are writing to just do up to date analysis of what is actually out there what type of impact does it have, how are things connected to each other, and so on and so forth.